Developer-Student-Clubs-MMDU/BuyBuddy/README.md

 ### 3. Running the React App

+To install all the dependencies run:

+`npm install`

 To start the React app:

 1. Open another terminal and navigate to the `BUYBUDDY` directory: